yuyuranium/ARC-AIoT-driver-feedback-system/README.md

 | Left              | `<` (less-than sign)    |
 | Right             | `>` (greater-than sign) |

-Note that that **Motion** is different from **State** .
-The evident difference is that states are consistent but motions are not, that is, a state must last for a while while a motion is possible to appear only on one frame.
+Note that **Motion** is different from **State** .
+The evident difference is that states are consistent but motions are not, that is, a state must last for a while while a motion has a probability to appear only on one frame.
 The accumulation of consistent motion triggers the state transition.
-If a given motion is detected and lasts long enough, then the state will transition to corresponding state.
+If a given motion is detected and lasts long enough, then the state will transition to the corresponding state.
 For example, if your vehicle are starting-off from still (i.e., idle), the **Acceleration** motion is very likely to be detected many times.
-As the accumulation reaches the threshold, the transition from **Idle** state to **Starting-off** state will occur.
+As the accumulation of the motion reaches the threshold, the transition from **Idle** state to **Starting-off** state will take place.

 ### Reviewing Mode